ebattt/IronyDetection/README.md

 Our work builds upon these studies by applying sentiment analysis to detect irony in proverbs, which are inherently figurative and culturally specific.
 By analyzing sentiment differences, we aim to identify ironic expressions that traditional models might overlook.

+Our work builds upon these studies by applying sentiment analysis to detect irony in proverbs, which are inherently figurative and culturally specific.
+By analyzing sentiment differences, we aim to identify ironic expressions that traditional models might overlook.
 The problem we addressed was how to detect irony in proverbs by analyzing the sentiment difference between their literal English translations and their intended meanings.
 This project lies in the area of sentiment analysis, a major subfield of NLP, with a focus on sentiment comparison to identify linguistic features such as irony.
 Our approach involved creating a dataset, performing sentiment analysis using transformer-based models, and validating our method against manually labeled data.

 Drawing parallels between metaphor and irony detection, we aim to contribute to the broader understanding of figurative language processing in NLP.